OHDSI/CommonDataModel/README.md

 Additional Updates
 ==================

-* Files to generate the '_ERA' tables are now availalbe in the [CodeExcerpts](https://github.com/OHDSI/CommonDataModel/tree/master/CodeExcerpts) folder
+* Files to generate the '_ERA' tables are now available in the [CodeExcerpts](https://github.com/OHDSI/CommonDataModel/tree/master/CodeExcerpts) folder
 * Redshift DDLs are now available

 This version is **backwards compatibile with v5.0.1**.